TrudAX/denistrunin-blog/src/draft/performance-snifmonitor/index.md

 ```

-The correct plan after this becomes the following:
+The correct plan after this became the following:

 ![Good plan](GoodPlan.png)

 After the hint creation, the posting time returned to normal.

-As I wrote in my [previous](https://denistrunin.com/performance-sniffing) post the insidiousness of such cases is that sometimes people start using reindexing or statistics updates to resolve them, that slow down the whole system without actually fixing the root of this problem.
+As I wrote in my [previous](https://denistrunin.com/performance-sniffing) post the insidiousness of such cases is that sometimes people start using reindexing or statistics updates to resolve them, and its slow down the whole system without actually fixing the root of this problem.
 Such maintenance tasks can lead to [Index Maintenance Madness]( https://www.brentozar.com/archive/2017/12/index-maintenance-madness/) and even Microsoft recently published some notes [about this](
 https://docs.microsoft.com/en-us/sql/relational-databases/indexes/reorganize-and-rebuild-indexes?view=sql-server-ver15#index-maintenance-strategy )

 Let's discuss how we can monitor such issues

 ## TOP Queries monitoring solution implementation

 Such problems are quite easy to fix, the main complexity is that they can hit your system unexpectedly.
-But the pattern is always very similar: some new TOP SQL statement that uses a non-optimal execution plan.
-Also, you can't monitor it using standard performance counters(for example CPU load) on SQL Server, as in most cases they may not hit critical levels(it for example changed from 20% to 50%).
+But the pattern is always very similar: a new TOP SQL statement that uses a non-optimal execution plan.
+Also, you can't monitor it using standard performance counters(for example CPU load) on SQL Server, as in most cases they may not hit critical levels(for example it may change from 20% to 50%).

-I tried to google a monitoring open-source solution that can handle such situations but could not find anything.
+I tried to google a monitoring open-source solution that could handle such situations but could not find anything.
 So to be notified on such events I created the following Dynamics AX query performance monitoring [procedure]( https://github.com/TrudAX/TRUDScripts/blob/master/Performance/Jobs/SQLTopQueryMonitor/dbo.AXTopQueryLogMonitor.StoredProcedure.sql):

 ```sql
 msdb.dbo.[AXTopQueryLogMonitor] @MinPlanTimeMin = 30, @MaxRowToSave = 3, @SendEmailOperator = 'axoperator', @DaysKeepHistory = 62